The Grateful Dead and Janis Joplin partied in this now-sedate Novato setting with a mountain trail.

 Cut to the chase: An easy mile-long loop trail that starts near the parking lot passes by the gardens, the dairy farm structures, and the re-created Miwok village.

-Reward yourself: The winemaker for Sonoma County’s Mantra Wines, a Novato resident, operates a fun tasting room in downtown Novato.
-You can order wines (sparkling, white, rosé, and full-bodied reds) by the glass, flight, or bottle.
-Boca Pizzeria is a local favorite for pizza and salads (clever wine list).
-For gastropub fare, home-grown microbrews, and evening live music by local performers and occasionally international talents like Graham Parker, head to the Hopmonk Tavern
+Reward yourself: Carmen’s La Hacienda Restaurant in downtown Novato serves generous portions of straightforward, well-made Mexican cuisine.
+Boca Pizzeria is a local favorite for pizzas and salads (clever wine list).
+For gastropub fare, home-grown microbrews, and evening live music by local performers and occasionally international talents like Graham Parker, head to the HopMonk Tavern.

 Getting Here